Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 + }
 ```

-- And finally, _KanbanContent_ will be the entry point entity that we will instantiate in our component, so it is better to have a function to instantiate an empty _kanban_ that serves as a safe entry point (we create a _factory_), this way we save doing null field checks, etc...
+- And finally, _KanbanContent_ will be the entry point entity that we will instantiate in our component, so it is better to have a function to instantiate an empty _kanban_ that serves as a safe entry point (we create a _factory_), by following this approach we avoid doing null field checks, etc...

 _./src/kanban/model.ts_